gmmatt/torgeternity/Readme.md

 - Updated journal frame to remove overlap between text and frame when sheet is resized
 - Added back save button to journal window
 - Added AP stat to heavy weapons
+- Added setting that allows users to activate/deactivate animations of chat messages

 v.
 0.92.3
 - Combat tracker update - multiple customizations to combat tracker.
 You can now sort